nhuntwalker/rational_whimsy/rational_whimsy/TEST_PLAN.md

 - `list_posts` route uses both the `layout.html` and `blog_list.html` templates
 - For any given post, the `post_detail_slug` route returns a status code of 200
 - For any given post, the `post_detail_pk` route also returns a status code of 200
+- When the `post_detail` route is hit with a `slug` that doesn't exist, a 404 page should be shown
+- When the `post_detail` route is hit with a `pk` that doesn't exist, a 404 page should be shown
 - `create_posts` route has a form on the page
 - `create_posts` route has the correct form fields
 - `create_posts` route creates a new post when given the appropriate information